 Abolitionists are often portrayed as middle class, mostly white reformers burdened by racial paternalism and economic conservatism.
-This talk overturns this image, recasting abolition as a radical social movement in which men and women, black and white, free and enslaved found common ground in causes ranging from feminism to anti-imperialism.
+Sinha overturns this image, recasting abolition as a radical social movement in which men and women, black and white, free and enslaved found common ground in causes ranging from feminism to anti-imperialism.
 This new history sets the abolition movement in a transnational context and illustrates how the abolitionist vision ultimately linked the slave’s cause to the struggle to redefine democracy and human rights across the globe.

 This event is free and open to the public, but please RSVP at email@example.com or by calling 860-236-5621 ext.
 238.